 - For those who find sprinting difficult, the rules allow for courtesy runners.
 Batters typically run to first base on their own.
 If a batter reaches first base safely, he may request a courtesy runner after the play is over.
-The courtesy runner serves as a base-running substitute for the batter until the runner scores or the inning ends.
+The courtesy runner serves as a base-running replacement for the batter until the runner scores or the inning ends.

 The following photos help illustrate some of these senior-specific features.